19hours/sg-statutes/Acts/Protection from Harassment Act.md

 (c) Y repeatedly circulates revealing photographs of a classmate (X) to other classmates.

-(4) For the purposes of subsection (2)(c), the accused person ought reasonably to know that his course of conduct is likely to cause harassment, alarm or distress to the victim if a reasonable person in possession of the same information would think that the course of conduct is likely to have that effect.
+(4) For the purposes of subsection (2)(c), the accused ought reasonably to know that the accused’s course of conduct is likely to cause harassment, alarm or distress to the victim if a reasonable person in possession of the same information would think that the course of conduct is likely to have that effect.

+[Act 17 of 2019 wef 01/01/2020]

 (5) In considering whether a course of conduct is likely to cause harassment, alarm or distress, the court may have regard to the following factors: